254 Assisted Living Communities near Tucson

 Over 17 percent of Arizona's population consists of aging citizens, and it's not uncommon for them to find themselves in need of some kind of long-term care, providing both nonmedical and medical support according to their needs.
 Assisted living communities represent a range of long-term care options that focus on providing nonmedical support in a residential setting.
 They cater to those who wish to live as independently as possible but may need various levels of assistance with the activities of daily living (ADLs) along with other kinds of help.

-Services Available in Assisted Living Communities in Tucson
+What Services are Available in Assisted Living in Tucson?

 The State of Arizona defines assisted living communities according to scale: adult foster care, which provides for up to four residents; assisted living homes with up to 10 residents; and assisted living centers with 11 residents or more.
 They provide several levels of support: